Continuous isomorphisms between groups definable in o-minimal expansions of the real field: Proof of Theorem

-For the general case, $G_1/G_1^0$ is finite, and by a well known fact (for which we have not found a reference in the literature, but the proof can be found in https://mathoverflow.net/questions/150949) there is a finite subgroup $F$ such that $G_1=F\cdot G_1^0$.
-Since the restriction of $\alpha$ to $G_1^0$ is definable, and the restriction of $\alpha$ to $F$ is clearly definable, we get that $\alpha$ is definable as required. \end{proof}
+For the general case, $G/G^0$ is finite so there is a finite subset $F$ of $G$ such that $G=F\cdot G^0$.
+Since the restriction of $\alpha$ to $G^0$ is definable, and the restriction of $\alpha$ to $F$ is clearly definable, we get that $\alpha$ is definable as required. \end{proof}

-\section{Adding the Lie isomorphism in expansions of the exponential field.}
+\section{Adding the Lie isomorphisms between definable groups in expansions of the real field.}

-It is not true that any Lie map between Lie isomorphic groups is definable, the most obvious example being the additive and multiplicative groups in the real field.
-However, we do know the following (\cite{PSS}).
+In this section we characterize when, given any o-minimal expansion $\mathcal R$ of the field of real numbers, a Lie isomorphism $\phi$ between definable groups $G_1$ and $G_2$ can be added preserving o-minimality.